wbic16/aoc2024/README.md

 To solve this puzzle, you need to build a typical tokenizer that tracks state changes.
 The problem description is pretty clear - you reset whenever you run across foul input.

+The second star ensures that you built a tokenizer.

 * Gold Star 1: 183,669,043
+* Gold Star 2:  59,097,164

 ## Day 4: Ceres Search
 https://adventofcode.com/2024/day/4